-Indian Lady Praises Ghana’s Matrimonial System, Details Practices From Her Homeland
+Indian Lady Praises Ghana’s Marriage System, Details Practices From Her Homeland

-An Indian student currently on an exchange programme in Ghana has taken to social media to share what she describes as striking cultural differences between her home country and the traditional practices she has observed in Ghana and parts of Africa.
+An Indian student currently on an exchange programme in Ghana has taken to social media to share what she describes as striking cultural differences between her home country and the traditional practices in parts of Africa.

 Source: UGC

-According to her, one of the most fascinating discoveries was the Ghanaian approach to marriage.
+According to the Indian exchange student, one of the most fascinating discoveries was the Ghanaian approach to marriage.

 She explained that, from what she had observed and been told, families in Ghana generally do not force women into arranged marriages but instead allow them the freedom to choose their own spouses.